novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 }
 ```

 Above security group is created for `my_vpc` (see `vpc_id = aws_vpc.my_vpc.id`).
-This particular VPC have three inbound/outbound rules:
+This particular VPC has three inbound/outbound rules:

 - Allow ssh access from anywhere.
-Later we need to remotelly connect to the instance to see whether it's properly set up or not.
+Later we need to remotely connect to the instance to see whether it's properly set up or not.
 - Allow incoming access through port `80`.
 This might be required, so we can perform any tools/dependency installations, etc.
 - Allow all kinds of outgoing accesses from anywhere.
 By doing this we will be able to perform remote access, download, etc to anywhere from the instance.